Spanish politicians approve 15bn-euro austerity plan

 "The result is calming for the markets because a vote against would have been very worrying," said Jose Luis Martinez, a strategist at Citigroup.

-"But the small margin is worrying considering what Spain is facing."'Painful but inevitable'
+"But the small margin is worrying considering what Spain is facing."

 Many Spaniards fear the effect the cuts will have on the economy, where the unemployment rate exceeds 20% - twice the eurozone average.

 The country moved out of recession in the first quarter of this year, with growth of 0.1%.